07/2022: Started a new role as Tech Lead in Human-Machine Understanding at Cambridge Consultants.

 The system is aware of the human user's arm kinematics - this allows for full control of the human user's hand orientation, whilst keeping the interaction comfortable.

-I study the interaction and collaboration between humans and robots.
+I study physical collaboration and interaction between humans and robots.
 I look into making these intuitive and natural for increased synergy, and augmented capabilities on both sides.
 I am curious about achieving machine intelligence, while conserving the role of human intelligence as an essential part of the action/perception loop and the overall interaction.
-To this aim, my research involves human-robot interaction/collaboration through machine learning and human behaviour analytics.
+To this aim, my research involves human-robot collaboration through machine learning and human behaviour analytics.

 My original training is in electronics and electrical engineering.
 During my BSc and MSc I was focused on microelectronics and analogue/digital circuits design.
-For my PhD I expanded my research into robotics, focusing on the electronics and computer science aspects, with human-robot interaction/collaboration as an area of application.
-In my PostDoc at Imperial College London I broke into machine intelligence and AI methods and their application within the human-robot interaction/collaboration realm, as part of my PostDoc research.
+For my PhD I expanded my research into robotics, focusing on the electronics and computer science aspects, with human-robot collaboration as an area of application.
+In my PostDoc at Imperial College London I broke into machine intelligence and motor neuroscience and their application within the physical human-robot collaboration realm, as part of my PostDoc research.

 I am interested in collaborations within the above research topics, as well as other topics that fit in with my expertise.
 This can be in the form of academic or industrial collaborations, and as joint research projects or in the form of consulting.
 Do get in touch!